 To access the island you cross a bridge called Ohashi, one of the longest in Japan that crosses a beautiful cobalt blue sea and makes a gentle arc around another island called Hatoshima.

-On the island you will find a lighthouse, several paradisiacal landscapes, parks, fishing villages, camps, beaches and many other things that attract thousands of tourists every year.
+On the island you will find a lighthouse, several paradisiacal landscapes, parks, fishing villages, campgrounds, beaches and many other things that attract thousands of tourists every year.

 The famous island of enoshima

-Enoshima is an island located in Sagami Bay, in Kanagawa Prefecture.
-The island has great beaches and beautiful views of Mount Fuji.
-To access you cross a 600 meter bridge.
+Enoshima is an island located in Sagami Bay, Kanagawa Prefecture.
+The island has great beaches and a beautiful view of Mount Fuji.
+To access you cross a bridge of 600 meters.

-Enoshima's attractions are found at the top of the hill, where it can be accessed by escalators.
-On the hill there is a Tropical Botanical Garden and the Enoshima Observation Lighthouse.
-You can learn more by reading our article on Enoshima Island.
+Enoshima's attractions are located at the top of the hill, which can be accessed via escalators.
+On the hill is a Tropical Botanical Garden and the Enoshima Observation Lighthouse.

-Aoshima is connected to the mainland by a bridge and is surrounded by white beaches that surround a subtropical jungle in the center of the island.
-The shallow waters around the island have a geological phenomenon known as Oni no Sentakuita or Devil's Washboard.
+Aoshima is linked to the mainland by a bridge surrounded by white beaches that surround a subtropical jungle in the center of the island.
+The shallow water around the island has a geological phenomenon known as Oni no Sentakuita or Devil's Washboard.

-Rock formations created by the waves and visible at low tide.
-These perfectly straight lines appear to be something made by man, but they are natural formations that show the great power of nature.
+Rock formations created by waves and visible at low tide.
+These perfectly straight lines appear to be something man-made, but they are natural formations that show the great power of nature.

-In the center of Aoshima Island there is a shrine, and in the middle of the jungle, there is another small shrine that claims to bring luck to couples.
-In the small sanctuary you can buy clay discs that are thrown at a target for luck.
+In the center of Aoshima Island there is a shrine, and in the middle of the jungle, there is another small shrine that is said to bring good luck to couples.
+In the small shrine you can buy clay discs, which are thrown at a target for luck.

-The island of Aoshima is not to be confused with an island of the same name in Ehime Prefecture, which is known for its cat population.
+Aoshima Island is not to be confused with an identically named island in Ehime Prefecture, known for its cat population.
 Below we will leave a video of our friend Santana Fonseca, where he shows the beauty of this small island.

-These were some of the small and unknown islands in Japan.
+These were some of Japan's small, undiscovered islands.
 I hope you enjoyed the article, if you did, don't forget to share and leave your comments.